blocksense-network/noir/README.md

 ## Noir Debugging

-The Blocksense Noir compiler is fuly integrated in the [CodeTracer](https://github.com/metacraft-labs/codetracer) debugging environment.
+The Blocksense Noir compiler is fully integrated in the [CodeTracer](https://github.com/metacraft-labs/codetracer) debugging environment.
 After installing CodeTracer, you can launch any Noir program with `ct run <program-folder>` to benefit from the powerful debugging experience.